“As long as there are sovereign nations possessing great power, war is inevitable.”

 “As Source long as there are sovereign nations possessing great power, war is inevitable.”

 Albert Einstein penned these words with the weight of two world wars on his mind.
-His statement is not a complex scientific formula.
-Instead, it is a stark political observation.
-It cuts through diplomatic language to reveal a troubling truth about our global system.
-This prophecy remains incredibly relevant today.
-We still live in a world of powerful, independent nations.
-Therefore, understanding Einstein’s logic is crucial for anyone interested in global peace and security.
+His statement is not a complex scientific formula; instead, it offers a stark political observation that cuts through diplomatic language to reveal a troubling truth about our global system.
+Decades of conflict shaped Einstein’s perspective on international relations.
+We still live in a world of powerful, independent nations, making the concept of “as long as there are sovereign nations possessing great power, war is quote origin” increasingly relevant to modern geopolitics.
+Understanding Einstein’s logic is crucial for anyone interested in global peace and security.
 His warning explores the fundamental conflict between national autonomy and collective safety.

 Albert Einstein Archives Online